 There is so much more to photography than simply clicking the shutter button and moving along.
 It’s an art and with the art comes choices.
-Decisions that have to be made for the creative endgame.
+Decisions have to be made for the creative endgame.

-Each decision you make when setting up for a photograph has an effect on something else.
+Each decision you make when setting up a photograph has an effect on something else.
 For example, a higher ISO means more sensitivity to light which means you can use faster shutter speeds or smaller apertures.
 But it also means more noise or grain in your photograph.

 For the rest of this article, I am going to share my advice to get out away from Auto step by step.